marcelotoledo/chronometer/README.md

 | q     | Quit                |
 | ?     | Help                |

-If you hide the buffer and want to come back just call `M-x chronometer-mode` again.
+If you hide the buffer and want to come back just call `M-x chronometer RET` again.